leftovers-xyz/leftovers.xyz/content/posts/creating-a-hacking-team.md

 Keep in mind, that in Finland there are two types of hackathons.
 The first one is the events, where you hack stuff (like the small list I just mentioned).
 The second is where you innovate and maybe might deliver a proof-of-concept about your innovation idea, common in coding hackathons.

+There are also multiple CTFs in Finland.
+There are some companies who have hosted their own in the past, but I can't name any upcoming CTF events for 2020.
+There is one every year at [Disobey](https://disobey.fi/) which is up for participation to anyone on-site.

 ## Having fun
 The reason why some might create a team is to have fun.
 That is what happened with LeftOvers.
 After creating the team, we've had hacking themed summer day event and a christmas party.
 Apart from those, all the hackdays we've participated have been a lot of fun.